jtc21am/houseplant/README.md

 A plant watering schedule web application built using Django, hosted on Render.

+I love plants and gardening.

+The app is a reminder of when to water my plants, as well as keep a log on each plant to record things like fertilization, repotting, pest control, etc.

 ## About this application
 I took the opportunity to my hands dirty (all puns intended) in the world of physical electronics and micro-controllers as well as take plant nurturing to the next level.
 This is a topic that is entirely new to me.